Skip to main content

 Monitoring

-Track these key metrics in production to understand your AI operations:
+Track these key metrics in production to understand your agentic operations:

 • Latency.
-How long do magic functions and agents take to respond?
+How long do agentic functions and agents take to respond?

 • Error rates.
-What percentage of AI calls fail or timeout?
+What percentage of agentic calls fail or timeout?

 • Usage patterns.
 Which functions are called most?
 By which users?